GWphua/aws-notes/README.md

   - Monitor compliance through an interactive dashboard
 - AWS Control Tower runs on top of AWS Organizations
   - Automatically sets up AWS Organizations to organize accounts and implement SCPs.

+### AWS Service Catalog

+- For users who want a quick self-service portal to launch a set of authorized products pre-defined by admins.

+#### Service Catalog diagram

+- Admin Tasks:
+  - Products are CloudFormation templates.
+  - Portfolios are a collection of products.
+  - Admin control IAM permissions to access portfolios
+- User Tasks:
+  - Have a quick list of all products usable because of the permissions
+  - Get provisioned products via the CloudFormation templates.

+### Pricing Models of the Cloud

+#### 4 Pricing Models

+1. Pay as you go
+    - Pay for what you use, remain agile, responsive, meet scale demands
+2. Save when you reserve
+    - Minimize risks, predictably manage budgets, comply with long-term requirements
+    - Reservations available for:
+      - EC2 Reserved Instances
+      - DynamoDB Reserved Capacity
+      - ElastiCache Reserved Nodes
+      - RDS Reserved Instance
+      - Redshift Reserved Nodes
+3. Pay less by using more
+    - Volume-based discounts
+4. Pay less as AWS grows

+#### Networking Costs in AWS per GB

+- Traffic incoming
+  - Always free
+- Traffic within same available zone (AZ) using _private_ IP
+  - Always free
+- Traffic in between AZ using _private_ IP
+  - $0.01
+- Traffic in between AZ using _public / elastic_ IP
+  - $0.02
+- Inter-region traffic
+  - $0.02
+- In conclusion, use private IP instead of Public IP for good savings and better network performance.
+- Use same AZ for maximum savings
+  - At the cost of high availability.

 ## Advanced Identity